Updated: May 18

 Each February, people in the United States celebrate the achievements and contributions of Black people in history during Black History Month.
 We're celebrating with a Reading Challenge perfect for learning Black History all year long!

 In 1915, in response to the lack of information on the accomplishments of Black people available to the public, historian Carter G. Woodson co-founded the Association for the Study of Negro Life and History.
 In 1926, the group declared the second week of February as “Negro History Week” to recognize the contributions of African Americans to U.S. history.
 Few people studied Black history and it wasn't included in textbooks prior to the creation of Negro History Week.

 The week-long event officially became Black History Month in 1976 when U.S. president Gerald Ford extended the recognition to “honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
 Black History Month has been celebrated in the United States every February since. (via National Geographic Kids)

-Do you immerse yourself in Black history year round?
-We sure do!
-However, we revel in the excitement surrounding Black History Month and use it as a time to celebrate the achievements of Black people and spread more awareness to events that have been forgotten or tried to be erased from history.
+Black History Month is an opportunity to celebrate the achievements of Black people and spread awareness to events that have been forgotten or erased from history books.